joelindra/SmartLogcat/README.md

 ## 🗃️ SQLite Database Schema

-Sesi debugging are stored locally in the `sessions.db` file within the application's userData directory.
+Debugging sessions are stored locally in the `sessions.db` file within the application's native `userData` folder.

 ### Table: `sessions`
 This table records session metadata along with the serialized log payload saved as a JSON string.